 - Cases are not usually called in a particular order, and will begin being called at 9 a.m.

 - When you hear your name called over the loudspeaker, report to the appropriate courtroom.
 Do not attempt to enter the courtroom prior to the case being called.

-- The judge will advise you of what you have been charged with and review your paperwork with you.
+- The judge will advise you of what you have been charged with and will review your paperwork with you.

 - You will potentially be given two different dates: a report on counsel date and/or an adjudication date.
 A report on counsel date is the date by which your hired attorney must submit a praecipe to the court advising that they will be representing you.
-An adjudication date is a trial date.
+An adjudication date is a hearing date.

-- Apology letters
+- Apology letter

 - Community Service

-- Completion of special programs
+- Completion of special program(s)

 - Jail time (options include the Juvenile Detention Center, commitment to Department of Juvenile Justice, or the Adult Detention Center if over 18 years of age)

-- Loss / Suspension of license
+- Loss / Suspension of driver's license

 - Supervised Probation